 If the noble Saint Ambrose had brought Saint Augustine into the Church and done nothing else besides, he would have done enough.
 Augustine’s conversion was a slow boil.
-He was ripe for baptism when providence placed him and Monica in Ambrose’s inner orbit of friends.
+He was ripe for baptism when providence placed him and his mother, Monica, in Ambrose’s orbit.
 In baptising Augustine, Ambrose harvested what the Holy Spirit had long cultivated.
 But Ambrose could be a mentor only because he had previously lived his own Christian drama, and because he was supremely prepared for leadership.

 Saint Ambrose, your education, courage, and teaching became a model for bishops for many centuries.
 Help all bishops to have bleeding hearts, iron wills, and razor sharp minds so that they can lead the faithful as successfully as you did.